atweel/intershell/readme.md

 ### Getting started with the repository

 After you've cloned the repository, you will nened to run `lerna bootstrap` command to install dependencies and cross-link repository packages.
-If you're developing with VS Code against a `devcontainer`, `lerna` is available out of the box.
+If you're developing with VS Code against a `devcontainer`, `lerna` is available insdide the cotnainer out of the box.
 Otherwise, you need to have `lerna` installed globally on your development machine.

 ### Building the packages